gmaria260/personal-portfolio/README.md

 -------------------------------------------------------
 How to Run The Project
-1.Visit the page using the link included in the project 2.If the files are downloaded, open the index.html using any browser
+1. Visit the page using the link included in the project
+2. If the files are downloaded, open the index.html using any browser